clineamb/bootstrap-drawer/readme.md

 A [Bootstrap](http://getbootstrap.com) add-on to create drawer (off-canvas) styled navigation.

-## 1/25/2015

-This readme was written assuming the documentation was done.
-Currently, the documentation is a work-in-progress, but feel free to checkout the example folder and use the quickstart to start using this!

-Also, had to change the name from "offcanvas" to drawer, because bootstrap-offcanvas was already taken.

 ----------

-As of Bootstrap 3.2.2, there is no "drawer" element - a drawer-like menu that goes off screen.
+As of Bootstrap 3, there is no "drawer" element - a drawer-like menu that goes off screen.
 This is an add-on to the core Bootstrap framewrk that adds various `.drawer` classes to quickly and easily create the drawer component.

 This Readme is actually a quick start.
 [Check out the full documentation](http://clineamb.github.io/bootstrap-drawer) for detailed usage and style guide.

-**Version:** 0.9.0
+**Version:** 1.0.0

 ## Requirements